- LLL Club

-Christy Buck has worked in the mental health field for 26 years as a professional licensed social worker and as a volunteer.
+Christy Buck has worked in mental health for nearly 30 years as a professional licensed social worker and as a volunteer.
 After graduating from Michigan State University with a Bachelor of Science degree in Therapeutic Recreation, she began her career as a recreational therapist in the day program at Transitions Community Support Programs in Grand Rapids (now part of Cherry Street Health Services).
-In her current position of Executive Director of the Mental Health Foundation of West Michigan, her passion has turned to saving lives.
+In her current role as Executive Director of the Mental Health Foundation of West Michigan, her passion has turned to saving lives.

 Christy is a member of the Grandville School Board, the Kent County Suicide Prevention Coalition, YMCA Strong Beginnings Impact Program Committee and Corporate Health and Wellness Committee, the Department of Community Health Anti-Stigma Campaign Steering Committee and the Grandville Community Leaders Forum.
 She is also a youth advisor to the local chapter of Greek Orthodox Youth of America and in 2012 she was recognized as Grandville’s Distinguished Person of the Year.